 - MySQL database

-Magenta’s web hosting solutions seem pretty secondary and you have to dig deep into its website to find them.
+Magenta’s web hosting solutions seem pretty secondary and you have to dig deep into the website to find them.
 The solutions come in two basic packages: Webhost Compact and Webhost Flex.

 Though there’s very little difference between Magenta’s Webhost Compact and Webhost Flex packages, the Webhost Compact package is more basic.
 It comes with 5GB webspace and is not expandable.

-The Webhost Flex package has a few more features including 10GB webspace, unlimited domains, and is flexibly expandable.
-This flexibility allows users to add other features such as an additional 30GB webspace, other databases, up to 10 FTP accesses, the option to use your own SSL certificate, data backups, and Cron Jobs.
+The Webhost Flex package has a few more features, including 10GB webspace, unlimited domains, and is flexibly expandable.
+This flexibility allows users to add other features such as an additional 30GB webspace, other databases, up to 10 FTP sessions, the option to use your own SSL certificate, data backups, and Cron Jobs.
 However, users have to pay extra for these add-ons.

-Magenta’s 1-click install allows users to install a variety of opensource applications with just a few mouse clicks.
-The free applications you can install with this tool include Parallels Presence Builder, Coppermine and Gallery photo galleries, WordPress, Magento, and Prestashop.
+With Magenta’s one-click installer, you can easily install a variety of opensource applications with just a few mouse clicks.
+This tool allows you to install free applications like Parallels Presence Builder, Coppermine and Gallery photo galleries, WordPress, Magento, and Prestashop.

 Pricing and Support